fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 This pair of codes can transfer messages in both directions.

+Peripheral Two Way also works with MEGATaskIntegrationI2C for two way transfer.

 ### ControllerTwoWayTask

 This now works for the Controller to do send information in the context of TaskManagerIO.